There aren’t many 24″ 1440p monitors out there.

 Most of the 1440p displays are 27″ which brings them to a perfect ratio of screen size/resolution with a pixel density of ~108 pixels per inch.

-However, if you want even sharper and punchier details, a 24″ 1440p monitor such as the Dell P2418D might be just for you.
+However, if you want even sharper and punchier details, a 24″ 1440p monitor such as the Dell P2418D might be just right for you.

 On a 23.8″ display of the Dell P2418D monitor, the QHD resolution of 2560×1440 pixels results in a pixel density of 123 pixels per inch.